 Dr. Americo Bugliani

-Americo’s father was a WWI veteran and Americo was a veteran of the Korean War serving in Germany, Austria, and Italy.
+Americo’s father was a WWI veteran, and Americo was a veteran of the Korean War serving in Germany, Austria, and Italy.
 He was immensely honored at having been elected Commander of the Chicago Nisei Post 1183.
 His liberators had chosen him as Commander!!
 Unbelievable.
 He was also very proud of having become a Kentucky Colonel.

-Americo began his professional life in the travel industry ending his career as Vice President of an international travel company.
+Americo began his professional life in the travel industry and eventually became Vice President of an international travel company.
 He then took a furlough to obtain his Ph.D. at Northwestern University.
 His academic career as a Professor at the University of Illinois was highlighted by the publication of many articles and three scholarly books.
 He also secured funding to launch the first Italian-American Studies program in the United States.
 Before retiring, Americo went into business for himself as a wholesale jeweler.
 In 2001 his wife, Ann, was appointed Director of the Loyola University of Chicago Rome Center Campus for a two-year term.
 And so Americo and Ann moved to Rome and after two years they moved to Pietrasanta where Americo died on January 17, 2019.
 Americo and Ann were happily married for 58 years.

 [Ed Note: The March 2009 edition of the Advocate featured an article by JAVA Life Member Americo Bugliani, Ph.D., titled "A Debt of Gratitude: A young Italian American boy’s experience with the 100th Bn, 442nd RCT, which can be accessed with the following link: